rukmanigopalan/adlsgen1togen2migrationsamples/src/ADLS Gen1 and Gen2 ACL Behavior/ADLS Gen1 and Gen2 ACL Behavior  Analysis .md

 1. Create a directory on Gen1 via ADB/Portal and check permissions
     *	Step1: Connect ADLS gen1 with service principal (SPN)
     *	Step2 : Create a directory on Gen1/ via ADB/Portal and check permissions
-2. Check conditions that Parent directory contains default ACLs
+2. Check conditions that Parent directory contains default ACLs and repeat step 1&2
-3. Check conditions that Parent directory does not contain default ACLs
+3. Check conditions that Parent directory does not contain default ACLs and repeat step 1&2

 **GEN2 Behavior Testing Steps**
 1. Create a directory on Gen2 via ADB/Portal and check permissions
      *	Step1: Connect ADLS gen2 with service principal (SPN)
      *	Step2: : Create a directory on Gen2/ via ADB/Portal and check permissions
-2. Check conditions that Parent directory contains default ACLs
+2. Check conditions that Parent directory contains default ACLs and repeat step 1&2
-3. Check conditions that Parent directory does not contain default ACLs
+3. Check conditions that Parent directory does not contain default ACLs and repeat step 1&2

 ## 5. USER PROVIDED PERMISSION ON FILE/DIRECTORY CREATION ##